 Medical Assistance in Dying (MAID) is legal in Canada.
 A long-term care home is considered 'the home' of the resident.
 Physicians and nurse practitioners are not obligated to provide MAID - known as conscientious objection.
 Each resident has an attending physician as his/her resident's primary healthcare practitioner who is required to provide an effective referral for MAID to a requesting resident.
 Bonnechere Manor has a policy on MAID that includes:

-- Referring the resident to the external Care Coordination Service to assess for eligibility for MAID.
-Subject to the eligibility criteria having been fulfilled - Coordinating a transfer to another location (i.e. family member's home in the community) to exercise MAID; or - Coordinating the provision of MAID onsite, to be carried out by external health care providers
+0 Referring the resident to the external Care Coordination Service to assess for eligibility for MAID.
+Subject to the eligibility criteria having been fulfilled in the community) to exercise MAID; or